jsmoriss/jsm-force-ssl/readme.txt

 Requires PHP: 5.3
 Stable Tag: 1.1.3

-A fast and effective plugin to force webpage and media library URLs from HTTP to HTTPS with a permanent redirect.
+Safe, amazingly fast, simple and effective &mdash; force HTTP URLs to HTTPS using WordPress filters and permanent redirects.

 == Description ==

-**An fast and effective way to make sure that all the HTTP URLs get redirected to HTTPS, including the WordPress upload folder for uploaded images and media.**
+**A safe, amazingly fast, simple and effective way to make sure that all HTTP URLs get rewritten / redirected to HTTPS, including the WordPress upload folder and plugin url paths.**

 **This plugin is significantly different than most other plugins of its type** &mdash; other plugins generally create an output filter using [PHP's output buffering](http://php.net/manual/en/function.ob-start.php) to search / replace URLs within the webpage document.
-This is much slower (and error prone) than using the WordPress 'upload_dir' filter and permanent (301) redirects ([which is considered best practive when moving from HTTP to HTTPS](https://en.wikipedia.org/wiki/HTTP_301)).
+This is much slower (and error prone) than hooking WordPress filters and using permanent (301) redirects ([which is considered best practive when moving from HTTP to HTTPS](https://en.wikipedia.org/wiki/HTTP_301)).

-The plugin defines the following constants (if not already defined), then makes sure that all front-end HTTP requests are redirected to their HTTPS equivalent:
+The plugin defines the following constants (if not already defined), then makes sure that all HTTP requests are rewritten / redirected to their HTTPS equivalent:

 * FORCE_SSL
 * FORCE_SSL_ADMIN
 * FORCE_SSL_LOGIN

-The plugin also hooks the WordPress 'upload_dir' filter, to make sure that all upload directory URLs match the required protocol.
+The plugin also hooks the WordPress 'upload_dir' and 'plugins_url' filters to make sure that all URLs match the appropriate protocol.

 The plugin checks and honors the following proxy / load-balancing web server variables: